kyma-project/kyma/components/function-controller/design/scaling_functions.md

 ### Built-in scaling configuration
 This is managed and enabled by setting `spec.ScaleConfig`.
 It is configurable using Busola and it provides the most basic scaling configuration for the Function.

-This configuration will be disabled by removing `spec.ScaleConfig`.
-Busola UI can be extended to allow users to add/remove `spec.ScaleConfig` to manage built-in scaling with minimal effort to the user.
+This configuration is disabled by removing `spec.ScaleConfig`.
+The Busola UI can be extended to allow you to add or remove `spec.ScaleConfig` to manage built-in scaling with minimal effort.

 ## Implementation details